IllinoisLegalAidOnline/ilao-documentation/docs/source/lcv_roles.rst

 Who can view leaderboards
 ============================

-Legal aid members and pro bono members who have point activity can access the leaderboard.
+Legal aid members and subject matter expert members who have point activity can access the leaderboard.

 Legal aid members can view the leaderboard of their organization.